 When the Communications Center, located within the Dublin Justice Center, receives notification of a pending Tornado Warning, the sirens in the City of Dublin and Washington Township are activated by radio control.
-Once activated, the system will sound a wail for three minutes followed by a voice PA message.
+Once activated, the system will sound a wail for three minutes.

 When the Siren Sounds

 The Dublin Emergency Warning System is sounded whenever a tornado is sighted or the National Weather Service has issued a Tornado Warning for the Dublin area, including parts of Franklin, Madison, Union or Delaware County.